Roro253/AWDL/README.md

 1. **"Connection refused" to IBKR**:
    - Ensure TWS/Gateway is running
    - Check API settings are enabled
-   - Verify port number (7497 for paper, 7496 for live)
+   - Verify port number (7496 for live, 7497 for paper)

 2. **"Invalid API key" for Polygon**:
    - Verify your API key is correct